labstructbioinf/localpdb/docs/index.md

 ## Overview
 ![Overview](img/overview.png?raw=true)
 To find more about the package and its functionalities please follow the [docs](https://labstructbioinf.github.io/localpdb/overview).
+In case of any troubles free to [contact us](https://lbs.cent.uw.edu.pl) or open an issue.

 ## Installation